 Available for sale securities consist of bonds, notes and other debt securities not classified as held to maturity securities, trading securities, or equity securities.
-Available for sale securities are carried at fair value with unrealized net gains and losses reported in accumulated other comprehensive income (loss) ("AOCI") in stockholders' equity.
+Available for sale securities are carried at fair value with unrealized net gains and losses reported in accumulated other comprehensive income (loss) ("AOCI"), net of tax.